 In this guide, we’ll explain what different Intel processor models mean and what sort of user they’re best suited for.
+This will help you to decide which intel processor you need and whether it's worth spending more money on a newer-generation processor.

-When looking at a processor, there are two main figures you’ll see time and time again.
-The first is clock speed.
-This is measured in gigahertz (GHz, one billion hertz), and tells you how many operations a processor can do each second.
+This measured in gigahertz (GHz, one billion hertz), and tells you how many operations a processor can do each second.
 The higher the number, the faster the computer (when comparing like-for-like laptop/desktop models).

-Typically, laptop and desktop chips have two or four cores (known as dual- and quad-core).
+Typically, laptop and desktop chips have two or four cores (known as dual-core and quad-core).
 Some newer models have six and even eight.
 The more cores, the better, because it allows your computer to run multiple tasks at the same time without slowing down.

 Atom processors heralded the arrival of ultra-thin, ultra-light laptops in the mid-2000s.
 These chips offered four cores for sprightly everyday computing performance.